 On 21 November 1984 Dalke and several other senior American instructors formed the American JKA Karate Association (AJKA).
 They resigned from the ISKF.
 They were unhappy that instructors who had over twenty years of experience were not allowed to have a say in the direction of American Karate.
 It was ironic that this was the reason why the ISKF had split from the AAKF several years earlier.

 In January 1985 Dalke was appointed the Adjunct Professor of Health Science at Long Island University, New York.
 At the University he instituted an Instructor Training Course based on the JKA’s Instructor Course.

 Dalke was featured on the May 1985 cover of Black Belt Magazine.
 Two years later he was named Black Belt Magazine’s co-instructor of the year.

 On 15 May 1993 Dalke announced that the 20th Riverside National Karate Championships would be his last event as he will be taking early retirement.
 The championships continue to be one of the Premier tournaments in the country.
 In 2013 the Championships celebrated its 40th anniversary.

 Dalke took early retirement from the University of California, Riverside on 31 October 1993, although he continued to help out, long after this date.
-As coach he oversaw one of the most successful collegiate Karate programs in the United States.
-During his tenure the Karate team won five National Collegiate Championships and had eight individual National Collegiate Karate Champions.
+As a coach, he oversaw one of the most successful collegiate Karate programs in the United States.
+During his tenure, the Karate team won five National Collegiate Championships and had eight individual National Collegiate Karate Champions.